Energy Taxation Directive: Purpose and scope

-Member States are advised to largely exempt commercial aviation and commercial shipping in the European Community's marine waters (referred to as 'air navigation and sea navigation'), but Member States are allowed to limit these exemptions (Preamble §23).
-For example, Member States may levy taxes on kerosene (jet fuel) below the minimum rate for domestic flights and flights between Member States that have concluded a separate bilateral agreement (Article 14(1)(b) and (2)).
+Member States are mandated to largely exempt commercial aviation and commercial shipping in the European Community's marine waters (referred to as 'air navigation and sea navigation'), but Member States are allowed to limit these exemptions (Preamble §23).
+For example, Member States are prevented from levying jet fuel tax, except on domestic flights and or with a bilateral agreement between member states (Article 14(1)(b) and (2)).
+No such agreements exist.